NUKnightLab/how-we-work/teams/Software.md

   * Github PR code reviews (~1 hr/week)
   * Github bugs (remaining time)

- See below for details
+ See below for details of these items.

- Please provide a weekly report of actual times for each item above.
-Itemize bugs by Github issue number
+ Times are generally guidelines, but please provide a weekly report with:

+  * deviations if your times differ significantly from the guidelines
+  * "Github bugs" effort itemized by Github issue number

 ### Zendesk tickets